ShindeR2002/-Data-Science--Data-Analytics--Machine-Learning-projects../README.md

 | **LSTM Layer 2** | Recurrent | 50 Units (Return Sequences = False) |
 | **Output Layer** | Dense | 1 Unit with Sigmoid Activation |

 The architecture was designed to first capture high-level temporal patterns in the initial layer and then condense those into a single failure probability in the final layers.
+Classical ML models (e.g., Random Forest, Logistic Regression) were benchmarked but struggled to capture long-range temporal dependencies inherent in gradual engine degradation.